FernandoPieressa/Meal-Delivery-App/README.md

 ´´´

 Where they can choose their meal and add specifications.
 This can only be done if its before 11:00am and at the the same day of the Menu, if not the Employee will receive a link expired message.

+## Final Notes

+- To make the publication of reminders asynchronous, and given that Django 3.0.5 was used, threading was used to create one running thread for each of the reminder to be sent.

+- Thanks for your time!